 - 8 ounces colby cheese, shredded

-- 1 pound pizza dough ball, frozen and thawed, or
+- 1 pound pizza dough ball, frozen and thawed, or homemade

 - 1 large egg

-- Toppings: salsa and sour cream
+- Salsa and sour cream for topping

 - Preheat the oven to 400 degrees F. Move the oven racks to make room for a large skillet on the low rack.